 Agency operations are guided and assisted by managerial and professional staff that performs planning, oversight and support functions.
 Our work requires the expertise of specialists in a wide range of disciplines, including strategic planning, budgeting, information technology, safety, and art and architectural history.
 Guides and Visitor Assistants at the U.S. Capitol Visitor Center provide an exceptional experience for visitors to the nation's Capitol.

 Taking care of the people who take care of the Capitol campus is important to the Architect of the Capitol.
 The AOC benefits program is designed to be both comprehensive and flexible.
 Benefits include a health insurance program that offers you choice and flexibility along with an employer contribution to premiums.
 Health care is provided through the largest group insurance program in the country.
 Benefits also include a leave policy that provides ample time off to take care of your personal and health care needs.
-The retirement program includes a “401(k) type” plan called the Thrift Savings Plan, and a defined benefit component based on years of employment and salary history.
-For more information about benefits for new employees visit: opm.gov/Insure/health/enrollment/new_employees.asp.
+The retirement program includes a "401(k) type" plan called the Thrift Savings Plan, and a defined benefit component based on years of employment and salary history.

 Equal Employment Opportunity and Diversity

 The Architect of the Capitol is an equal opportunity employer and prohibits discrimination in employment on the basis of race, sex, age, religion, color, national origin, disability or genetic information.
 The AOC is committed to building and maintaining an inclusive and diverse work environment.
 As one of our core values, the AOC recognizes that diversity must be integrated at every level in the organization in our mission.
 Our differences strengthen our ability to meet established strategic goals.
 It also makes the AOC a great place to work.

 Along with AOC senior leadership, the Equal Employment Opportunity and Diversity Programs (EEO/DP) Office is a principal champion of our diversity initiatives.
 EEO/DP develops and implements AOC's diversity programs, including outreach and special emphasis initiatives.